doomSDey/NDNSim/README.md

 # NDNSim

-Put these files in your scratch folder and execute the command from your ns-3 directory "./waf --run scratch/ <filename> "
+Put these files in your scratch folder and execute the command from your ns-3 directory "./waf --run scratch/filename"

   All the files provided in the "examples/turtorial" is IP based.There are examples of NDN based programs ut some of them has some errors.
 So I made the modification and here are all the NDN based debugged working programs.